grouparoo/grouparoo/plugins/@grouparoo/hubspot/README.md

 ## Attribution

-The Hubspot icon used in this plugin is from https://www.hubspot.com/style-guide
+The HubSpot icon used in this plugin is from https://www.hubspot.com/style-guide